bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 I am curious about Value Creation and Money.

 **Neurons that fire together wire together.
 We experience life by forming associations.**

+Speculation:

+**Forming own associations (eg lucky objects) can be beneficial.**